mariohernandez/mariohernandezio/src/blog/drupal-and-storybook.md

 {% endraw %}

+With Storybook running, the title component should look like the image below:

-![Computer screenshot of a demo story in Storybook](/images/storybook-demo.webp)
+![Computer screenshot of a demo story in Storybook](/images/storybook-demo.webp) _The controls highlighted at the bottom of the title allow you to change the values of each of the fields for the title._

-I wanted to show you how this works with the simplest of components, the title, adopting this approach on larger and more complex components is not much different.
-Even the React code we wrote does not change much for large components.
-Now let's do some more configuration to our environment.
+I wanted to start with the simplest of components, the title, to show how Storybook, with help from the extensions we installed, understands Twig.
+The good news is that the same approach we took with the title component works on even more complex components.
+Even the React code we wrote does not change much on large components.

-In the [next blog post](../integrating-storybook-components-with-drupal), we will build a more complex component that includes or nests smaller components.
+In the next blog post, we will build more components that nest smaller components, and we will also add Drupal related parts and configuration to our theme so we can begin using the theme in a Drupal site.
+Finally, we will integrate the components we built in Storybook with Drupal so our content can be rendered using the component we're building.
+Stay tuned.
 For now, if you want to grab a copy of all the code in this post, you can do so below.

 [Download the code](https://github.com/mariohernandez/storybook){.button .button--reverse target=_blank rel=noopener}